Skip to content

 Visual detection of animals and their behaviour

 We have six camera traps across OpenLiving Labs, predominantly in the woodland and one in the riparian zone.
 These cameras run 24-hours a day, and are equipped with night vision too, so we are able to not only see what species we have at all times of the day the year round, but what they get up to at times where it would be difficult to manually observe them.
-Similarly, this is a non-invasive method of recording their presence and behaviour without disturbing them, although the camera is noticed from time-to-time!
+Similarly, this is a non-invasive method of recording their presence and behaviour without disturbing them, although the camera is noticed from time-to-time, as seen below!

 A Red fox (Vulpes vulpes) inspecting the camera trap in the urban woodland at The OpenLiving Labs.